thebigdb/thebigdb-js/README.md

 ## Other Features

-You can access other parts of the API in the same way as sentences:
+You can access other parts of the API in the same way as statements:

     thebigdb.User(action, parameters, successCallback, errorCallback);
     thebigdb.Toolbox().Unit(action, parameters, successCallback, errorCallback);